On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Parseval's identity for characteristic functions

 \section{Parseval's identity for characteristic functions}

-We include here a proof of the following statement, that justifies the validity of Proposition \ref{prop:parseval} for the case of characteristic functions on bounded intervals.
-In what follows, we identify \(\R^n\) with \(H=\mathrm{span}\{e_1,\dots,e_n\}\subset\R^m\), let \(H^\perp\) denote the orthogonal complement, and let \(I_j\subset\R^{n_j}\) be bounded measurable sets.
+We include here a proof of the following statement, that justifies the validity of Theorem \ref{thm:parseval} for the case of characteristic functions on bounded intervals.
+We begin with the following definition: